 Novel as the new normal | College and university dining in the COVID era

-As the fall semester looms for U.S. colleges and universities, schools are bracing for dramatic changes to the way they teach, house and feed students in order to protect campus communities from COVID-19.
+With the fall semester underway for most U.S. colleges and universities, schools have made dramatic changes to the way they teach, house and feed students in the hope of protecting campus communities from COVID-19.

-Dining operations, often a campus point of pride (and student recruitment), are having to make major, and often creative, shifts in how, what and where they serve food.
+Dining operations — often a campus point of pride (and student recruitment) and typically natural gathering places for the kind of large groups that are ill-advised during the pandemic — have had to respond with major, ongoing and often creative shifts in how, what and where they serve food.

 How schools are responding

 In keeping with the CDC’s recommendations for food service in colleges and universities, institutions are taking steps to reduce personal contact, whether in face-to-face interactions or via commonly touched surfaces.